 We looked at the risk factors for each disease and asked the experts what women could do to prevent such ailments.
 Exercise, sleep, eating well and of course making sure that you minimize the stress in your life.
 All of this is important to maintaining your health.

 In order to make full use of this information, Debra Atkins, MD, encourages women and men to take charge of their bodies.
-She says we all need to work in partnership with their doctors by finding out their family medical history, educating themselves on health issues, and paying attention to their bodies.
+She says we all need to work in partnership with our doctors by finding out our family medical history, educating ourselves on health issues, and paying attention to our bodies.
 Even when women transition into menopause, real issues are happening in the body that can be addressed by your doctor.
-Make sure that if you are having hot flashes, no sex drive or overall lack of well-being, bring them up.
+Make sure that, if you are having hot flashes, no sex drive, or overall lack of well-being, you bring it up to your healthcare provider.
 Many times the medical professional has a tool or two in the toolbox that can help.